agroce/rb_tree_demo/blogpost.md

 ### Using the DeepState Red-Black Tree Fuzzer

-Once you have installed DeepState, building the red-black tree fuzzer(s) is simple:
+Once you have installed DeepState, building the red-black tree fuzzer(s) is also simple:

 ```shell
 git clone https://github.com/agroce/rb_tree_demo